DiscEncry/Vokan/docs/blueprint.md

 - AI Detail Panel: The AI tool crafts detailed information about a selected word, offering definitions, example sentences, Vietnamese translations, synonyms, antonyms, usage tips, and additional relevant facts to aid in comprehensive learning.
 - Spaced Repetition System: Schedules word quizzes using the FSRS algorithm to help retain hard-earned vocabularly.

+- Text Input Game: Users type in the word to test their knowledge of the word's spelling.
+    - Hinting
+        - As the user types the word, each letter is checked against the correct answer.
+For example, if the correct word is "never", typing "n" will highlight the letter green (correct so far).
+Typing "ne" will still be green (still correct).
+But if they type "neo", all the letters will turn red (indicating the input is now incorrect).
+        - There will be a "Reveal Next Letter" button.
+When pressed, it shows the next correct letter in the word.
+This action will decrease the familiarity score for that word.
+The button disappears after one use (only one hint is allowed per word).

 ## Style Guidelines:

 - Mobile-first responsive design, optimized for various screen sizes using CSS Grid/Flexbox.